amckay/EC702/docs/source/FuncApprox.rst

 Interpolation: using the approximation
 ----------------------------------------

 Suppose we only know the value of the function at the points :math:`X` and don't know the value of the function at other points in :math:`\mathcal{X}`.
-Suppose there is some set :math:`\tilde X` of points for which we would like to know the value of :math:`f(x)`.
+Suppose there is some set :math:`\tilde X` of points for which we would like to know the value of :math:`F(x)`.
 We can use our approximation of the function to *interpolate* the values at :math:`X` to the values  at :math:`\tilde X`.
 Doing so is simply a matter of constructing our basis functions at :math:`\tilde X` and weighting them with our coefficients :math:`b`.
 We can phrase this in terms of matrix multiplication
  .. math::

  			\tilde Y = B(\tilde X) b